 There’s so much confusion about the identity of Taiwan.
 China says it owns Taiwan, Taiwan says it’s a sovereign nation.
 China is a dictatorship, Taiwan is a democracy.
 China shows aggression, Taiwan shows compassion.
 China is known as the People’s Republic of China, Taiwan is the Republic of China.
-China is deeply rooted to the Chinese culture, Taiwan is a melting pot of cultures – Chinese, Aboriginal, Dutch, Portuguese and Japanese.
+China is deeply rooted in the Chinese culture, Taiwan is a melting pot of cultures – Chinese, Aboriginal, Dutch, Portuguese and Japanese.
 Taiwan competes at the Olympics not under the name of ‘China’ but ‘Chinese Taipei.’
-And lately Mr. Trump added to the complication by being the first President elect to speak to the President of Taiwan since 1979.
+And lately, Mr Trump added to the complication by being the first President-elect to speak to the President of Taiwan since 1979.

 Cutting the long story short, Taiwan has a complicated past and an unclear present.
-Come on-board and experience how Taiwan surprised a first time visitor who spend a week exploring it:
+Come on-board and experience how Taiwan surprised a first time visitor who spends a week exploring it:

 Being a Vegetarian I couldn’t experiment a lot with the food but whatever I ate was truly amazing.
 The flavours of the aboriginal food at Wulai and the Spicy Hotpot at the Xemending are still so fresh in my memory.
 The rice cakes which came with different kinds of inside fillings and outer coatings reminded me of the Japanese cuisine.
 Seafood, sweet potatoes, red bean, taro root and green vegetables made the Taiwanese cuisine so fresh and flavourful.

 I observed that small and frequent meals are a big thing in Taiwan.
 Famous for its Xiao Chi (snacks), Taipei has 20 streets dedicated to snacking.
 Let me give you a food tip.
 The longer the queue at a stall better the food is.
 As per my friend,